yunusa-sanusi/taskman/README.md

 - [CSS]

 ## Features

+- User can add task.
+- User can delete task.
+- User can view task based on the status of the task.
+- User can clear all completed task.
+- Stores task in local storage.

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->